Post title or brief description

 Against Matosinhos to the south, closer to Porto, the difference is character rather than quality.
 Matosinhos has exceptional seafood restaurants and a beach that functions as Porto’s de facto city beach.
 It is urban and convenient.
 Vila do Conde requires a longer metro journey and rewards it with a different register: space, history, and a town that has not organised itself around the visitor.

 Vila do Conde has a pulse in every season.
 The summer brings crowds to the beach and fills the esplanade cafés.
-Out of season, the town does not close.
-What remains when the beach season ends is the part of the place that was always there: the river, the convent on the hill, the harbour, the slow light off the Atlantic, and the sense that this particular stretch of coast has been inhabited and worked for long enough that it knows exactly what it is.
+What remains when the beach season ends is the part of the place that was always there: the river, the convent on the hill, the harbour, the slow light off the Atlantic, and the sense that this stretch of coast has been inhabited and worked for long enough that it knows exactly what it is.

 PS — Planning a Vacation Soon?
 Use My Proven Booking System!